dyra-12/Machine-Theory-Of-Mind/docs/REPRODUIBILITY.md

 ❌ **Real-world deployment**: Results are from controlled simulation environments only
 ❌ **Long-term effects**: Study covers short negotiation episodes, not longitudinal outcomes
 ❌ **Population generalization**: Human pilot is a convenience sample, not representative of general population

-**Academic and legal protection**: Reviewers reproducing this work are validating **computational and statistical claims only**, not endorsing any clinical, therapeutic, or deployment-readiness assertions.

 ---